stephtanto/fantasy-sushi-go/README.md

 ## Installation
 1. Install npm modules: `npm install`
 2. Install bower dependencies `bower install`
+3. Add an environment variable called `SUSHIDB` with the MongoDB connection string as the value.
+Contact either [Steph](https://github.com/stephtanto) or [Eugene](https://github.com/arkon) to get it.
-3. Start up the server: `gulp server`
+4. Start up the server: `gulp server`
-4. View in browser at <http://localhost:8080>
+5. View in browser at <http://localhost:8080>